 In some classes, you sit in your chair and listen to the teacher tell you things you need to know, and then you go home and solve problems or write essays on your own.
-We'll turn that model upside down: you'll gather information about what you should know while you're doing homework and class preparation, and try out first versions of your solutions, and in class we'll work on the hard problems together, give one another feedback and try out new skills.
+We're part of a growing movement to turn that model upside down: you'll gather information about what you should know while you're doing homework and class preparation, and try out first versions of your solutions, and in class we'll work on the hard problems together, give one another feedback and try out new skills.
 Part of your grade for this class will be for learning as much as you can on your own at home, coming to class with questions and plans, and participating in our writing and analysis work in class.